Quad Cities Campus

 WOMEN’S STUDIES (WS)

-265 (formerly WS 365) Women and Creativity.
-(3) (General Education/Humanities) This course explores some of the ways that women represent female experiences through creativity.
+265 Women and Creativity.
+(3) (General Education/ Humanities) This course explores some of the ways that women represent female experiences through creativity.
 Primary emphasis is on their contributions as producers and creators of various artistic forms.
 Prerequisite: WS 190 or permission of instructor.

-310 (cross-listed with AAS 310) Black Women in the United States.
+310 (Cross-listed with AAS 310) Black Women in the Unites States.
 (3) A sociological analysis of the various social roles of Black women, including those of gender, education, occupations, and marriage and family, with some attention given to contributions and achievements.
 Not open to students with credit in AAS 310.

 370 Women in Popular Culture.
 (3) (General Education/Multicultural Studies) A sociocultural study of stereotypes of women as portrayed in American popular culture with a particular emphasis placed upon the images of women of color.
 Prerequisite: WS 190.

-395 (cross-listed with ANTH 395) Gender, Race, and the Environment.
+395 (Cross-listed with ANTH 395) Gender, Race, and the Environment.
 (3) (General Education/ Multicultural Studies) Explores research, scholarship, and fictional ecofeminist works.
 Students will consider the influence of women, feminists, and ecofeminist writings on local and global environmental movements.
 Not open to students with credit in ANTH 395.
-Prerequisite: ANTH 110 or WS 190 or permission of instructor.
+Prerequisite: ANTH 110 or WS 190 or consent of instructor.

 405 Women’s Spirituality.
 (3) This course will examine some of the predominant themes in women’s experience from a multicultural perspective as a means of understanding how women develop their spirituality.
 Prerequisite: WS 190 or permission of instructor.

-410 (cross-listed with SOC 410) Women and Poverty.
+410 (Cross-listed with SOC 410) Women and Poverty.
 (3) The poverty of women in the United States including factors of race, place of residence, and age are covered.
 Structural hierarchies that maintain poverty are examined from a sociological perspective.
 Not open to students with credit in SOC 410.
-Prerequisites: WS 190 or SOC 100 or permission of instructor.
+Prerequisite: WS 190 or SOC 100 or consent of instructor.

-420 (cross-listed with AAS 420 and SOC 420) Race, Class, and Gender.
+420 (Cross-listed with AAS 420 and SOC 420) Race, Class, and Gender.
 (3) The course will examine issues of race, class, and gender in historical, cultural, and contemporary societal contexts.
 Not open to students with credit in AAS 420 or SOC 420.
-Prerequisites: WS 190, or AAS 100, or SOC 100; or permission of instructor.
+Prerequisite: WS 190, or AAS 100, or SOC 100; or permission of instructor.

-430 (cross-listed with SOC 430) Sociology of Women’s Health (3) Uses sociological theories and research to examine the gendered experience of illness.
+430 (Cross-listed with SOC 430) Sociology of Women’s Health.
+(3) Uses sociological theories and research to examine the gendered experience of illness.
 Includes sociological analysis of medical knowledge about women’s health.
 Topics include medicalization of women’s health, the gendered hierarchy of professions, and feminist critiques of scientific research.
 Not open to students with credit in SOC 430.
-Prerequisites: SOC 100 or WS 190, or consent of instructor.
+Prerequisite: SOC 100 or WS 190, or consent of instructor.

-494 (cross-listed with BC 494 and ENG 494) Women and Film/Television.
-(3) An overview of women in film and television that considers the on-screen images of women as well as the positions of women working behind the scenes (with laboratory).
+494 (Cross-listed with BC 494 and ENG 494) Women and Film/Television.
+(3) An overview of women in film and television that considers the onscreen images of women as well as the positions of women working behind the scenes (with laboratory).
 Not open to students with credit for BC 494 or ENG 494.
-Prerequisite: ENG 280.
+Prerequisites: ENG 180 and 280.

 499 Internship in Women’s Studies.
 (1–9, repeatable to 9) Supervised work in an applied occupational area related to women.
 Prerequisites: junior or senior status and permission of department chair.